statistikZH/leu/README.md

 # 🦁 leu

-A library of reusable UI components based on the [design system](https://www.zh.ch/de/webangebote-entwickeln-und-gestalten.html) of the canton of zurich.
+A UI component library based on the [design system](https://www.zh.ch/de/webangebote-entwickeln-und-gestalten.html) of the canton of zurich.

 ## Installation